ArthropodAssault/Shining-Crystal-1.0/README.md

 A few pokemon have their base stats buffed.
 For example - Feraligatr and arcanine's special attack and attack stats are reversed compared to the vanilla games.
 Ie - arcanine now has 110 special attack and 100 attack.

 There is one pokemon with a type change

+All of the code is searcheable on Github.
+This allows you to see all the updates to the game.
+You must be signed in to a Github account to search code.
+In the code repository, two words will often be separated by an underscore.
+Ie: "Sunny Day" in the game is written as "sunny_day" in the repository.